autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-your-autoware-repositories/creating-autoware-repositories.md

 ### 2. Customize your autoware.repos for your environment

-You need to customize `autoware.repos` for your own vehicle's Autoware.
+You need to customize `autoware.repos` for your own vehicle's Autoware (It is included under the forked Autoware meta-repository directory).
-The all autoware repos (except calibration and simulator repos) information is included in this file.
+The all necessary autoware repos (except calibration and simulator repos) information is included in this file.

-Now we can add forked individual repositories to `autoware.repos` file.
+Now we can add forked individual repositories to `autoware.repos` before the importing operation.
-So, if we use vcs with importing (vcs import < autoware.repos) or pulling (vcs pull src), then these operations occur on forked repos.

 #### 2.1 Adding individual repos to autoware.repos